open-mpi/ompi/docs/launching-apps/quickstart.rst

 * node2: 16, because no ``slots`` was specified
 * node3: 2, because ``slots=2`` was specified
 * node2: 10, because ``slots=10`` was specified

+Note, however, that not all environments require a hostfile.
+For example, Open MPI will automatically detect when it is running in batch / scheduled environments (such as Slurm, PBS/Torque, SGE, LoadLeveler), and will use host information provided by those systems.

+Also note that if using a launcher that requires a hostfile and no hostfile is specified, all processes are launched on the local host.

 Launching in scheduled environments
 -----------------------------------